What outdoor activities for teens are there? This list shows what teens rated as being the best outdoor activities to do at the weekend.

 18. Go to the park.

 Hopefully you will have a park that is within walking or cycling distance.
 On a summers day there are plenty of activities for teenagers to do.
-Soccer, frisbee, throwing a ball, chatting, picnics, read a book, play chess, or climb a tree.
+Hopefully there will be playground equipment for teens, and somewhere to play soccer, frisbee, throwing a ball, chatting, picnics, read a book, play chess, or climb a tree.

 19. Go to a multi-use games area with friends.